-The requirement for a clearance of 100 mm from recessed luminaires also applies when installing or replacing insulation and the type of recessed luminaire is unknown.
+The requirement for a clearance of 100 mm from recessed luminaires also applies when installing or replacing insulation where recessed luminaires are present.

 Appendix B (normative): Fire sprinkler systems

 B1.1 Introduction

 B1.1.1 Wherever sprinklers are required by this Acceptable Solution, they shall comply with the relevant New Zealand Standard, amended as shown in Paragraphs B2.1 and B3.1.